seanpmaxwell/Typescript-Best-Practices/README.md

 ### Projects/Packages
 - **Package**: any JavaScript/TypeScript project with a `package.json` is a **package**.
 - **Applications**: packages mean to be executed (the final thing called with `node main."js/ts"`).
 - **Library**: shared packages to be used by applications or other libraries.

+### Files/Folders
+- **nested-directory**: a directory other than the root.
+- **branch-directory**: a nested-directory with a broad focus and which has lots of its own child-directories.
+- **leaf-directory**: a nested-directory with no nested-directories
+- **focused-directory**: a nested-directory with a very narrow scope and purpose and is often a **leaf-directory** although not necessarily.

 ### Lifecycles
 - **Compile-time:** Even though TypeScript is technically a _transpiled_ (not compiled) language we still use the term **compile-time** to refer to period before a program starts.